fannysofia/cv/index.md

 ## Professional summary

-I'm a web developer with a strong software testing background.
+I'm a junior software developer with a strong software testing background.
 I'm passionate about accessibility and sustainability.
 I am currently strengthening my front-end development skills with React projects.

 When I am not coding, I am usually exploring outdoors.
 Or baking sourdough bread.